Jesper Svensson (golfer)

-Bo Jesper Svensson (born 14 March 1996) is a Swedish professional golfer.
+Bo Jesper Svensson ([ˈjɛ̌sːpɛr svɛnsɔn]; born 14 March 1996) is a Swedish professional golfer who plays on the European Tour and PGA Tour.
+In 2024, he won the Porsche Singapore Classic and was runner-up three times to become the European Tour Rookie of the Year.

 Early life and amateur career

 Svensson was born in Uppsala, Sweden.
 As a junior golfer, he won both the Swedish Junior Matchplay Championship at Vasatorp Golf Club, and the Swedish Junior Strokeplay Championship at Sollentuna Golf Club.

 He represented Sweden at the European Amateur Team Championship in 2017 and 2018, and played in the Duke of York Young Champions Trophy at Royal Aberdeen Golf Club in Scotland, where he finished 13th overall.
 He placed third at the 2015 Campenato de Castellón in Spain.

 Svensson played college golf at Campbell University in Buies Creek, North Carolina, between 2015 and 2019.
 He majored in Business Administration and was Big South Conference Golfer of the Year in 2017 and 2019.
-He won four tournaments, including the Big South Championship twice, the first of which he won with a 14-under-par 202 (67-66-69), breaking a 10-year old record of 204 set by Dustin Johnson of Coastal Carolina.
+He won four tournaments, including the Big South Championship twice, the first of which he won with a 14-under-par 202 (67-66-69), breaking a 10-year-old record of 204 set by Dustin Johnson of Coastal Carolina.